-***THE EVENT WILL TAKE PLACE AS A WEBINAR DUE TO COVID-19***
+***THE EVENT TOOK PLACE AS A WEBINAR DUE TO COVID-19***

 John von Neumann (Johnny) was one of the great minds of the past century whose work has continued to shape research and entire disciplines.
 He studied chemical engineering at ETH Zurich from 1923 to 1926.
 See The Unparalleled Genius of John von Neumann for an article about his life.